 Challenge

-The average literacy rate for females worldwide is 79.9%, in comparison to 89.2% for males.
+The global average literacy rate for females is 79.9%, compared with 89.2% for males.
 India lingers behind at 62.3% for women compared to 80% for men.
-As girls remain uneducated, it becomes more difficult for them to enter the workforce, and consequently, women often find themselves in challenging financial situations.
-If mothers remain uneducated, it is likely to have a negative impact on their children’s education.
-Thus, educational disparities have become a cyclical, intergenerational issue.
+Lack of education for girls hinders their entry into the workforce, trapping many women in precarious financial situations.
+Uneducated mothers, in turn, often struggle to support their children’s schooling, perpetuating a vicious cycle of intergenerational disadvantage.

 Education & Empowerment Programs